Rangers vs. Athletics Player Props Betting Odds

-Player prop bet odds for Marcus Semien, Esteury Ruiz and others are listed when the Texas Rangers visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday (first pitch at 9:40 PM ET).
+Marcus Semien and Esteury Ruiz are two of the top players with prop bets for the taking when the Texas Rangers and the Oakland Athletics meet at Oakland-Alameda County Coliseum on Wednesday (first pitch at 3:37 PM ET).

 Bet on this matchup or its props with BetMGM!